PepoAmbriz/DonkeyTownPepo/docs/README.md

 A node must be launched per camera.
 Multiple nodes can be launched at the same time with little latency impact.
 Just calibrate every camera, detect its port, and assign it an upcam_id and pass its calibration file.

+&nbsp;

 ## Workshops
 In Q1 2023, the CIMAT Zacatecas community has provided 3 workshops.
 Undergraduate students, graduate students, teachers, and entrepreneurs from around Mexico have taken the workshop in Zacatecas (city).
 ![Workshops](/docs/images/workshop_poster.png)

+&nbsp;

 ## Stay tuned
 Occasionally visit this repo, documentation is constantly in change and great news will come :wink:.
 Follow [Tsanda Labs](https://www.youtube.com/@tsandalabs9057/) on YouTube or at least watch its videos.
 Videos are being producing in this moment.
 Also, visit this [website](https://mcr.cimat.mx/es/TallerROS) if you want to enroll to the next workshop.

-### Maintenance
-So far, [@L4rralde](https://github.com/L4rralde) or Emmanuel Larralde-Ortiz is the developer and the only one responsible to assure the quality of the whole software stack.
-Do not hesitate to reach him for any kind of concern, support, collaboration or so.
+&nbsp;

-### Contact
+## Contact
-> Emmanuel Larralde-Ortiz
+- Emmanuel Larralde-Ortiz
    - ealarralde@gmail.com
-> Alberto Luviano-Juárez
+- Alberto Luviano-Juárez
    - aluvianoj@ipn.mx
-> Diego Mercado-Ravell
+- Diego Mercado-Ravell
    - diego.mercado@cimat.mx
-> Flabio Mirelez-Delgado
+- Flabio Mirelez-Delgado
    - fmirelezd@ipn.mx